skivikas/TimeZone-Calculator/README.md

 This simple app tells you the city, state, country, time, and timezone based off of latitude and longitude input

+You can search internationally and your previous searches will stay visible to you!

 ## Installation

 Run the following lines of code in your command line to install dependencies and run the server